ALASdoo/alasdoo_com_v2/content/english/case-studies/a-15-year-long-partnership-in-building-a-robust-and-scalable-website-creation-tool.md

 title: 'A 15-year-long partnership in building a robust and scalable website creation tool'
 subtitle: 'Supporting a website builder with backend development, testing, and project management services'
 image: 'images/case-studies/SimpleSite.jpg'
+alt: "Laptop with website building elements on the screen"
 industry: 'TECHNOLOGY, INFORMATION AND INTERNET'
 keywords:
   [